Signs Of Anxiety: Physical, Mental And Emotional

 If you find that anxiety is impacting your daily life and you cannot control the symptoms within a couple of weeks, talking with a therapist or doctor might help.
 While occasional anxiety can be a normal part of life, symptoms that affect your mental well-being on a daily basis may be signs of an anxiety disorder.
 Regardless of whether there is a psychological or medical cause, there is help available.
 Mental health professionals can help you learn skills for coping with anxiety or help you resolve past experiences that are contributing to your symptoms.
 Also, a doctor can sometimes prescribe medications to reduce severe anxiety symptoms.

 Research shows that online therapy is an effective treatment option for many people who experience anxiety.
-Many studies show that talking to a therapist about anxiety symptoms works as well as seeing a mental health provider in person.
+Online cognitive behavioral therapy has been shown to reduce symptoms of generalized anxiety disorder.
+Whether you are struggling with generalized anxiety disorder, your child is dealing with seperation anxiety, or you need to discuss certain health topics, talking to an online therapist may be as effective as attending in person sessions.
 With BetterHelp, you can connect with a licensed therapist from the comfort of your home, which may be helpful if anxiety makes it difficult to leave the house.
 You can communicate with your therapist via audio or video chat, in addition to contacting them in between sessions via in-app messaging.

 Takeaway

 Anxiety can manifest in many ways, including physical, mental, and emotional symptoms that can affect your ability to carry out your daily activities.
+When anxiety symptoms are severe and persistent you may be diagnosed with a mental health condition like generalized anxiety disorder (GAD).
 Many people overcome anxiety symptoms on their own through exercise, mindfulness practice, deep breathing techniques, and similar strategies.
 However, when a person cannot control anxiety on their own within a few weeks, consulting with a mental health professional or doctor is worth considering.
 If you’re having difficulty controlling your anxiety, you don’t have to face it alone.
 Take the first step toward healing and contact BetterHelp today.

 Regulate anxiety in a compassionate environment